vammultipl/vammultiplayer_revamped/README.md

 - chat is via Discord :)

 ## Additional Help
-- Visit the [this Discord server](https://discord.gg/45dxAsGG) where we have a small community of players.
+- Visit the [this Discord server](https://discord.gg/45dxAsGG) where we have a small community of players and scene makers.
 We also hang out in MetaChat and VamChat servers.
 - Recall the great guide made by VamMoose on the old Metachat plugin:

 Read section 4.5: